OmarShawky1/ACU/README.md

 5. SOCIAL:
    1. off-topic: For non-cs type of questions (E.g., ask for opinions, what is Gen-Ed?...).
 6. GENERAL: Channels that do not fit anywhere else.
-   1. recommended: Stackoverflow-like resources for @Students.
+   1. recommended: Stackoverflow-like resources for @Student.
    2. recommended-events: Suggested events that are not organized by ACU (the Miscellaneous events in MidMap above).
    3. general-questions: Topic-less Q&A.
    4. life-after-grad: Topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).